 - Part 2: Making the Switch: Transferring Your Posts & Pages to WordPress – It’s important to organize your posts and pages when making the switch.
 It’s also important to know how you want your blog to look.
 Coming in with your design elements will make a huge difference in the process!
 I suggest creating a mockup of your design, complete with your ideal layout, colors, fonts and functionality.

-- Part 3: Customizing Your Site on Your Own – This requires researching WordPress themes and learning a little bit more about HTML, CSS, the backend of WordPress and PHP.
+- Part 3: How to Design Your Blog – Transferring to WordPress – This requires researching WordPress themes and learning a little bit more about HTML, CSS, the backend of WordPress and PHP.
 This is what we’re talking about today!

 How do I customize my design in WordPress?